How To Make the Most of Your Space When Entertaining

 Organizing can make or break your party's success.
 You want to plan ahead of time and get things where they need to be to make party day easier.
 Clean and declutter every part of the party area to make the space feel less closed-in.
 Keep these tips in mind:

-Kitchen: Ditch unused appliances that eat up valuable counter space.
-You can store them in a bedroom or in cabinets and cupboards.
+- Kitchen: Ditch unused appliances that eat up valuable counter space.
+You can store them in a bedroom or cabinets and cupboards.

-Playroom: Throwing a kids’ party in a small house means tidying up the playroom and moving things around.
-You need lots of space for little people to play games.
-If you have a Piaf or other playroom table, remove a leaf or fold it up.
+- Playroom: Throwing a kids' party in a small house means tidying up the playroom and moving things around.
+You need lots of space for young guests to play games.
+If you have a playroom table, remove a leaf or fold it up.

 Arranging Your Furniture for a Party